xi2pi/SW_estimation/README.md

 ## License
 This project is licensed under the
-GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details
+GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments